Allergy Problems with a Chow Chow Puppy, Shih Tzu Puppy or Sheltie Puppy

 To ensure that all our animals all receive extraordinary care, we are Licensed and Inspected by the Iowa Dept of Agriculture, the American Kennel Club and Fredericksburg Vet Service (Supervising Vet).

-All of our puppies have a microchip ID for identification and to determine origin.
+All of our puppies have an optional microchip ID for identification and to determine origin.
 We will always take back any of our puppies if ever unwanted or abandoned, no questions asked. **NO CAGE facility (animals not housed in cages).
 Cages are used for training and transportation only. **NO KILL facility (unwanted Dogs are either cared for and raised or adopted out as Special Needs Dogs) Agreatdogdoes not wholesale puppies or sell to Pet Stores.
 Please do not ask us to compromise this policy.

 Dogs Are Man's Best Friend.Can you make a commitment to be your dog's best friend for a lifetime?
 Please readeditorialHow Could You